bsgip/envoy-client/README.md

 ```

-The server responds with a `201: created` response and a header `location: /edev/3`
+The server responds with a `201: CREATED` response and a header `location: /edev/3`
 to indicate the location of the created resource.
 This value is then used in the subsequent
 requests and is referenced in these examples as {edevID}